 Minimum Admission Requirements

-This requirement may be waived for applicants with 5 or more years of healthcare experience.
-Practicing physicians and others holding a Master’s, Law, or Doctoral degree may be admitted without the GMAT/GRE or supervisory requirement.
+The GRE/GMAT requirement is not necessary for applicants with 5 or more years of healthcare experience or management/supervisory experience.
+Practicing physicians and others holding a master’s, law or doctoral degree may be admitted without the GMAT/GRE or supervisory requirement.

 To receive a Master of Health Administration degree, the student must complete all courses in the MHA program with a grade of “C” or higher, and maintain an overall program GPA of 3.0 or higher.